 - Stringent housekeeping to prevent leaks, spills and contamination.

-- Keep all protective clothing and equipment clean and properly maintained.
+- Keep all protective clothing and equipment cleaned, stored, and properly maintained.

-- Proper labelling of all chemicals and samples.
+- Proper labelling of all chemicals, products, and samples.

-- Ensure that tools and equipment are in good working order.
+- Make sure that tools and equipment are in good working order.

 - Know the safety rules and procedures for the laboratory and institution.

 - Know the emergency procedures for spills, fires injuries and other incidents.
-In particular, know the location of emergency showers, eyewash stations, fire extinguishers, and spill clean up materials and how to use them.
+In particular, know the location of first aid kits, emergency showers, eyewash stations, fire extinguishers, and spill clean up materials and how to use them.
 Ensure that emergency exits and emergency equipment are completely accessible.

-- Wear appropriate personal protective equipment, including clothing, footwear, head protection, eye protection and gloves.
+- Wear appropriate personal protective equipment, including clothing, footwear, head protection, eye protection, gloves, and respiratory protection, if required.

-- Ensure that the laboratory had adequate general ventilation.
+- Ensure that the laboratory has adequate general ventilation.